fresh-minds/functional-matchmaking-kata/readme.md

 ghci> :r
 ```

-You can also run individual functions or modules.
+You can also run individual functions.
 For example to run electHosts (defined in ElectHosts/ElectHosts.hs) with defaultPlayers (defined in Players.hs)
 ```
 ghci> electHosts defaultPlayers